 Club Frequency Matching

 Frequency is defined as the shaft “flex feel” of each club to the golfer.
-It is determined by club length, flexing characteristics, and swing weight.
-Frequency is a proven and accepted method of club assembly, which in particular can provide golfers with a set of irons that will best control trajectories.
+It is determined by the flexing characteristics of the club shaft.
+Frequency is a proven and accepted method of club assembly.
+Which can provide golfers with a set of irons or woods that will best control trajectories.
 The “frequency” of an assembled club is measured in CPM (Cycles Per Minute) on a special machine called a “frequency analyzer”.

 We test for frequency, because not all shafts that are marked “stiff” are really stiff.
 Consequently, not all shafts marked “regular” are necessarily regular.
 This is true for all of the “stiffness” letter markings.
 The inconsistency can occur with both graphite and steel shafts, however, it appears more prevalent with graphite shafts.

 Frequency Analyzer Machine

 A club frequency analyzer measures the stiffness of shafts through what is called “shaft frequency measurement”.
 This pertains specifically to club oscillation.
 The stiffer the shaft – the faster the rate of oscillation.
 The more flexible the shaft – the slower the rate of oscillation.
 The frequency analyzer is designed to count the oscillation rate in the form of “cycles per minute” (a numerical value of CPM’s).
 CPM’s provide a concrete data comparison between different shafts as well as industry standard benchmarks.